 Once a person’s body has stabilized after withdrawal, the psychological addiction can be treated.
 The most effective Kansas City inpatient drug rehab programs focus on treating the emotional, mental, behavioral and social elements of addiction.

-The most effective treatment programs use therapy and counseling to help heal emotional wounds that could act as triggers for substance abuse.
+The most effective treatment programs use therapy and counseling to help heal emotional wounds that could act as triggers for substance use.
 These sessions will also aid a person in identifying and removing the negative thoughts and feelings that feed addictive behaviors.

 A large part of these sessions will be devoted to helping a person build positive and lasting behaviors that support healthy, sober living.
 To encourage all-around personal growth and development, therapy may be offered in an individual, group and family setting.